 8. What if my school doesn't have enough room to store all of these new devices securely?

 Now that you're 1:1, it's time to think about itty bitty footprint charging stations rather than bulky carts.
-With the optional pedestal for the Putnam 18-C Tower, you can charge, store and secure up to 36 Chromebook, small laptop or tablet devices in two stacked charging stations.
-The tall, slim design of the Putnam 18-C Base is ultra-compact, saving valuable real estate in space-strapped areas.
+With a Putnam Charging Station, you can charge, store and secure tablet devices while saving valuable real estate in space-strapped areas.

 LocknCharge is an exceptional resource to help you plan for the future and navigate the new world of distance learning.
 Our solutions can significantly reduce setup time and meet your district's flexibility and ease-of-use needs.
 Schedule a live video demo with a LocknCharge team member today to get a closer look at how our products can support your short-term needs as well as your long-term edTech goals.